• Skip to primary navigation

 Published original on May 19, 2014, Updated October 9, 2023, just in time for tailgate season.

-Filed Under: Behold the Interwebs, Favorites, Food, Houston, Random Ideas I Get, Things I Like Tagged With: Blog Cookbook, Everything Muffins, Food, Irish Whiskey Cake, Recipes, Smoked Salmon, Stephanie Stradley
+Filed Under: Behold the Interwebs, Favorites, Featured, Food, Houston, Random Ideas I Get, Things I Like Tagged With: Blog Cookbook, Everything Muffins, Food, Irish Whiskey Cake, Recipes, Smoked Salmon, Stephanie Stradley

 Why Your Social Media Sucks